Skip to content

 • GitHub releases available for nstance-server and nstance-agent (or custom binary URLs).

-GCP Note: The cluster module automatically enables required GCP APIs (Compute, Secret Manager, Storage, IAM, IAP) on first apply, if not already enabled.
+Google Cloud Note: The cluster module automatically enables required Google Cloud APIs (Compute, Secret Manager, Storage, IAM, IAP) on first apply, if not already enabled.
 If all services need to be enabled it adds ~30-60 seconds to the initial deployment but eliminates manual gcloud services enable commands.

 Security